kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9936-vpa-observation-window/README.md

 Feature gate: **`VPAInitialDelay`**.

-Components consuming the gate:

-- `updater` — reads `initialDelaySeconds` and honours the gate.
+Both the `updater` and the `admission-controller` read `initialDelaySeconds` and honour the `VPAInitialDelay` feature gate.
+While the window is active:

+- `updater` — makes no evictions or in-place resizes for the VPA.
-- `admission-controller` — gates acceptance of the field on new/updated VPAs behind the feature gate, and honours the gate by skipping recommendation injection for pods created during an active window.
+- `admission-controller` — skips recommendation injection for newly created pods.
+It also validates the field on write and rejects it when the gate is disabled.

-Enabling the feature gate causes:

-- `admission-controller` to accept `initialDelaySeconds` on new/updated VPAs, and to skip recommendation injection for pods created while a VPA's window is active.
-- `updater` to honour the gate.

-Disabling the feature gate causes:
+Disabling the gate causes:

-- `admission-controller` to reject new VPAs that set `initialDelaySeconds`, with a descriptive error message indicating the feature gate is disabled.
+- the `admission-controller` to reject new VPAs that set `initialDelaySeconds`, with a descriptive error.
-- `updater` and `admission-controller` to ignore the field on existing objects — the VPA behaves as if the field were not set (fail-open).
-This is deliberate: disabling the gate should never *increase* actuation restrictions on existing objects.
+- both components to ignore the field on existing objects, so the VPA behaves as if it were unset (fail-open).

 ### Graduation Criteria